edgeimpulse/expert-projects/deter-shoplifting-with-computer-vision.md

 Follow the prompts to login to your account, and select the Project to connect to.

 Back in the Edge Impulse Studio, click on Deployment on the left menu, and you will find all of the methods for building firmware and libraries.
-In this case, select Texas Instruments, TIDL-RT-Library, and download the `.zip` file that gets gererated.
+In this case, select Texas Instruments, TIDL-RT-Library, and download the `.zip` file that gets generated.
 That file is going to be needed on the TDA4VM board, so you could use SFTP to place it onto the board, or perhaps just use a USB drive and copy the file from your laptop or desktop PC, onto the USB stick, then place the USB stick into the TDA4VM board and copy it from USB to the local filesystem.

 ![](.gitbook/assets/deter-shoplifting-with-computer-vision/deployment.jpg)